Melting of olive oil in immiscible surroundings: experiments and theory: Theory

-where $\alpha = (\lambda/\rho c_p)_o$ is the thermal diffusivity, $\lambda$ is the thermal conductivity, and $c_p$ is the specific heat capacity.
+After the result for $T(x,z)$ is obtained we will estimate the involved error in these approximations.
 One boundary condition is that $T$ equals the melting temperature $T_o$ at $x = 0$.
 At the interface of the melt layer and the ambient water, $x=h$, temperature and heat flux must be continuous.
 Since the velocity is small in both the oil and water, heat conduction is prominent.
-At the boundary, the water flowing down is only in contact with the wall for a short time.
+At the boundary, the water flowing down is only in contact with the wall for a short time (see the discussions in section \ref{sec:discussion}).
 Therefore, we approximate here the temperature at the interface between water and oil with the so-called contact temperature, occurring when two semi-infinite media with different temperature are brought in contact.
 With material properties $f = \sqrt{\lambda \rho c_p}$, this contact temperature is then (see e.g.~section 5.7, equation (5.63) from \cite{incropera1990fundamentals}):

 where $T_\infty$ is the temperature of the water far away.
 Filling in the values for water and oil we get:

 The solution of equation \ref{eq:adv-diff} with $T_o$ at $x = 0$ and $T= T^*$ at $x=h$ results in